apiaryio/apiaryio.github.com/_posts/2015-03-27-ApiBlueprint-button.md

 <img src="/images/2015-02-18-ApiBlueprint-button/apiblueprintbutton.png" />

-Sharing your API Blueprint with the community is very easy.
-Simply go to your API settings and ensure "Public Blueprint" switch is turned on.
+Start sharing your API blueprint with other API enthusiasts, by enabling this feature within your API settings.
+Simply toggle the 'Public Blueprint' setting on and you're ready to start socializing your API blueprint.

 <img src="/images/2015-02-18-ApiBlueprint-button/settings.png" />